PhantomBot/PhantomBot/docs/guides/content/setupbot/centos.md

 `mv PhantomBot-X.X.X phantombot`

-The last thing we need to do is to assign the right privileges to make the launch.sh and launch-service.sh files executable.
+The last thing we need to do is to assign the right privileges to make the launch.sh and java-runtime files executable.

 `cd phantombot`